 Ignoring point 1 and 2, which #12991 seems to address, I agree to close this issue and open a new one covering point 3 (unless I am the only one experiencing this issue, in which case perhaps I wouldn't bother opening an issue at all).

-#9 Updated by Armando Forlani about 4 years ago
+#9 Updated by Armando Forlani over 4 years ago

 - Status changed from Reopened to Closed